kadimisetty/dotfiles/README.md

 	ln -s ~/dotfiles/.osx ~/.osx

+Install vundle, the plugin manager, that makes setting up all the fancy plugins so simple and easy to use

+  git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

+Once finished with installing Vundle, fire up your vim and run this on the command line after typing `:`

+  :BundleList
+  :BundleInstall

+This finishes installing all the bundles (plugins) listed in the `.vimrc`

 Note that the above commands may fail if any links or directories exists withthe same names.
 I would suggest making a backup of these files, deleting them and them following the above instructions from scratch.
 You are all set now.
 Have fun!